Concordium/concordium-update-proposals/source/CIS/cis-2.rst

 -------------

 The idea of the logged events for this specification is for off-chain applications to be able to track balances and operators without knowledge of the contract-specific implementation details.
-For this reason it is important to log events in any functionality of the token contract which modifies balances or operators.
+For this reason, it is important for the token contract to log the appropiate event, anytime a modification of balances or operators are made.

 - It MUST be possible to derive the balance of an address for a token type from the logged :ref:`CIS-2-event-transfer`, :ref:`CIS-2-event-mint` and :ref:`CIS-2-event-burn` events.
 - It MUST be safe to assume that with no events logged, every address has zero tokens and no operators enabled.